-The front retaining wall is leaning inward.
-There were vertical earth pressure type cracks observed in the wall.
+The front left retaining wall is pushed.
+There were significant vertical earth pressure type cracks observed in the wall.
 This condition is most often associated with soil and /or water pressure.
 The displacement occurs incrementally as the wall yields to horizontal earth pressure.
 The wall was stable at the time of the inspection.
-Repairs to the wall are not required at this time.
+Repairs to the wall may be required.
+Consult with a qualified contractor for repair estimates